 Rationale

 Using approve(address,uint256) as an expiring approval with a default duration preserves the existing ERC-20 approval flow.
-Applications that are unaware of this extension can keep using the existing ABI, and users receive a bounded authorization instead of a permanent one.
+Applications that are unaware of this extension can keep using the existing ABI, and ordinary approvals give users a bounded authorization instead of a permanent one.

 The approveForDuration(address,uint256,uint32) function allows applications to request a shorter duration without changing the meaning of ERC-20 approve.
 It uses a distinct function name to avoid tooling ambiguity around overloaded approval functions.
 A uint32 duration is sufficient to express approximately 136 years in seconds, which is longer than any reasonable expiring approval.